091500/ifttthooks/README.md

 ### FAQ (udpated 2019-03-27)

 Q: **Can I feel some kind of feedback when pressing widget buttons?**
+A: Visual feedback was added in version 1.0.8
-A: Tizen Platform has certain limitation for widgets.
-Currently there is no way to make a vibration or sound on widget screen: [https://developer.tizen.org/development/guides/web-application/application-management/applications/widget-application](https://developer.tizen.org/development/guides/web-application/application-management/applications/widget-application)
+Tizen Platform has certain limitation for widgets.
+There is no way to make a vibration or sound on widget screen: [https://developer.tizen.org/development/guides/web-application/application-management/applications/widget-application](https://developer.tizen.org/development/guides/web-application/application-management/applications/widget-application)

 Q: **I cannot enter code, because input field does not display first letters of text.
 How do I enter the text?**
 A: This was fixed in version 1.0.7